 Dependent Students: Select “Complete verification process.”
 Complete the form, print, provide parent’s signature and submit to the Financial Aid Office.

-- If IRS Tax Transcript for 2013 is requested, you are encouraged to return to your FAFSA and utilize the IRS Data Retrieval Tool in place of submitting the IRS Tax Transcript.
+- If IRS Tax Transcript is requested, you are encouraged to return to your FAFSA and utilize the IRS Data Retrieval Tool in place of submitting the IRS Tax Transcript.
 Please DO NOT make corrections to the retrieved data from IRS; otherwise, we will still be required to submit the IRS Tax Transcript.